WTQ1234/Practice_Unity_ElasticBall/README.md

 # Practice_Unity_ElasticBall
-A programming exercises as ElasticBall in Unity.
-Not for commercial use, it's 3 years ago.
-Not for commercial use!
+A programming exercises as Sheep Chess in Unity.

+Not for commercial use.

+I made it about 3 years ago.

+View it in the video: https://youtu.be/E51xdROWx2Q

+Hope you like it.